jundalisay/superb/content/en/research/spinoza/simple-ethics/part-3/propositions-1-8.md

-+++
+---
-title=  "Propositions 1 to 8"
+title: "Propositions 1 to 8"
+image: "/covers/ethics.jpg"
-description=  "The human body can be affected in many ways which increases or reduces its power of activity" image=  "/covers/ethics.jpg" linkb=  "/research/spinoza/simple-ethics/part-3/definitions" linkbtext=  "definitions" linkf=  "/research/spinoza/simple-ethics/part-3/propositions-9-14" linkftext=  "propositions-9-14" heading=  "Props 1-8"
+description: "The human body can be affected in many ways which increases or reduces its power of activity"
-+++
+icon: /icons/spinoza.png
+author: Spinoza
+weight: 6
+---

 ## Postulates